christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.6](/images/KadphisesTiberius.jpg){:width="400px"}

 Fig. 1.6.
-Tiberius Julius Aspurgus I, king of Bosphorus aka Emperor Tiberius Caesar Augustus was also Kujula Kadphises, prince of the Kushan Empire (a vast territory stretching from Central Asia into northern India).
+Tiberius Julius Aspurgus I, king of Bosphorus aka Emperor Tiberius Caesar Augustus was also Kujula Kadphises, prince of the Kushan Empire which was vast territory stretching from Central Asia into northern India (Kujula = Ku‑ = "son of", Jula = "Julius".
+So "Kujula" = "son of Julius"?).
 Kujula Kadphises unifies the Yuezhi tribes and establishes the Kushan Empire right after the "death" of Julius Caesar/Asander.
 This is not a successor state; it is the same ruler shifting his primary administrative center to Central Asia to manage the Silk Road.
 The "Yuezhi" are the "Iudii"/"Jove" tribe—the same Scythian-Celtic priestly class.
 This regional avatar also connects to the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).

 ![Fig.1.7](/images/RhoemetalkesIIICaligula.jpg){:width="400px"}\
 Fig. 1.7.
 L. Rhoemetalkes III, king of Bosphorus.
 R. Emperor Caligula.